mongodb/libmongocrypt/bindings/node/README.md

 - [<code>MongoCryptCreateDataKeyError</code>](#MongoCryptCreateDataKeyError) - If part way through the process a createDataKey invocation fails, an error will be rejected that has the partial `encryptedFields` that were created.
 - [<code>MongoCryptCreateEncryptedCollectionError</code>](#MongoCryptCreateEncryptedCollectionError) - If creating the collection fails, an error will be rejected that has the entire `encryptedFields` that were created.

+**Experimental**: Public Technical Preview

-**Experimental**: A convenience method for creating an encrypted collection.
+A convenience method for creating an encrypted collection.
 This method will create data keys for any encryptedFields that do not have a `keyId` defined and then create a new collection with the full set of encryptedFields.